influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/query_language/spec.md

 ### Understanding Iterators

 Iterators are at the heart of the query engine.
-They provide a simple interface for looping over a set of points.
+They provide a simple, strongly-typed interface for looping over a set of points.
+Each field in a query must be a single type (float, integer, string, boolean) and combining series of different types will cause them to be cast to a single type.

 For example, this is an iterator over Float points:

 ```
 type FloatIterator interface {